Hope3r/fluxcd-helm-github/README.md

   url: https://charts.bitnami.com/bitnami
 ```

-Note that with ` interval: 5m` we configure Flux to pull the Helm repository index every five minutes.
+Note that with ` interval: 30s.
 If the index contains a new chart version that matches a `HelmRelease` semver range, Flux will upgrade the release.

 ## Bootstrap staging and production